Federal Employers Liability Act: Adoption

 The FELA Act enacted in 1906 was declared unconstitutional by the U.S. Supreme Court.
 The 1908 legislation passed by Congress, however, withstood tests.

 Congress passed FELA in response to the high number of railroad deaths in the late 19th century and early 20th century.
 Under FELA, railroad workers who are not covered by regular workers' compensation laws are able to sue companies over their injury claims.
 FELA allows monetary payouts for pain and suffering, decided by juries based on comparative negligence rather than pursuant to a pre-determined benefits schedule under workers' compensation.

 FELA was not intended to be awarded automatically.
-Unlike State Workers' Compensation Law, FELA requires the injured railroader to prove that the railroad was "legally negligent," at least in part, in causing the injury.
+Unlike State Workers' Compensation Law, FELA requires the injured railroader to prove that the railroad was negligent, at least in part, in causing the injury.
 After proving negligence, the injured railroader is entitled to full compensation.
-Such compensation is usually many times greater than that provided by State Worker's Compensation for non-railroaders.
+Such compensation is usually more individualized and equitable than that provided by State Worker's Compensation for non-railroaders.